TeamGloomy/TeamGloomy.github.io/pages/mydoc/Toolboards/SHT36-FD/fly_rrf_36_general.md

 ### io1.in Diode

-If using io1.in with 3.3v (i.e. just a simple endstop), installed a jumper on the diode BP indicated on the pinout, otherwise don't install one.
+If using io1.in with a simple switch, install a jumper to bypass the diode (marked diobe BP on the pinout).
+Don't install the jumper if using any electronic probes such as an inductive or optical sensor.

 ### CAN Termination